gru13/encrypition/README.md

-this the code which encrypt the code you can't read that without change to by the code how to use:
+this the code which encrypt the code you can't read that without reversing by code

+how to use:
     str_enc("abcd")--->for string
     int_enc(20966)--->for integer